jasonumiker/ecs-first-container-webinar/README.md

 Preqs:
 * Create an ECR repository in the AWS Console with the name nyancat-docker
 * Update the docker-compose.yml with your ECR repo details
-* Update the docker-compose.yml with your Route53 zone and ACM cert details or remove the x-aws-cloudformation block
+* Update the docker-compose.yml with your Route53 zone and ACM cert details - or remove the x-aws-cloudformation block and show a HTTP on 80 with ALB DNS name example instead
 * Get your AWS CLI working with an appropriate role via environment variables and then run the following commands:

 ```